Speech Language Pathologists in Schools 10 Tips for Success

 So whether you are considering a change from full-time employee to a traveling SLP professional, are thinking about changing your work environment, or are desiring a change in the type of client you serve, there are many reasons to consider working with children within the school setting.

-Here are 10 important things to know about working as a school-based SLP, including tips to get the most out of your job and provide the best treatment for your students:
+Including tips to get the most out of your job and provide the best treatment for your students:

 1. Understand your role.
 Know what the school’s principal expects of you and understand your position as a member within a team of professionals that can include a teacher, social worker, psychologist, occupational therapist, physical therapist, health aide, reading specialist and others.